 In 2020 the United States saw a record number of devastating natural disasters, from raging wildfires to disastrous earthquakes and large hurricanes – not to mention the global pandemic.
-These natural disasters are known to cause havoc on our lives and on the lives of our loved ones.
+These natural disasters are known to cause havoc in our lives and in the lives of our loved ones.
 In the best-case scenarios, there are no fatalities or major injuries and all we’re dealing with is a few hours of yard clean-up.

 For the majority of you who have recently experienced a major natural disaster and have come out unscathed, you’re still dealing with some major wreckage and damage to your home and property.
-The few hours of yard clean-up turns into major remodeling and days of fixing up your home – you may even need to replace your vehicle if it was badly damaged in the storm.
+The few hours of yard clean-up turn into major remodeling and days of fixing up your home – you may even need to replace your vehicle if it was badly damaged in the storm.

 All of this costs money.
 Around $37 billion in damage from Hurricane Harvey, in 2017, alone, and about 70% of the damages aren’t even covered by insurance companies.
 This leaves homeowners responsible for the bulk of the costs – most of whom don’t have an extra $10-$50,000 just lying around.